ziapeltagames/six-winters/docs/RULES.md

 <img src="rules_images/capitol.png" width="75" height="75" /> <img src="rules_images/arrow-right.png" width="75" height="75" /> <img src="rules_images/exploding-five.png" width="75" height="75" />

-Spend a support asset or resource die to explode all value 5 dice in a chosen pool.
+Spend a stability asset or resource die to explode all value 5 dice in a chosen pool.
 The standard three dice pools may be selected: Thea's action dice, assets where Thea is located, or the location's resource dice pool where Thea is located.
 Gain an extra die of the appropriate type for each 5 in the selected pool and roll them.
 If any of those dice roll a 5, take additional dice and roll those.
 Continue gaining new dice every time a 5 is rolled.

 ### Rearrange Staged Achievements